 You May Need to Finance Special Equipment

-If your special needs child has mobility problems, you will expect the added expense of buying a wheelchair or installing more handrails throughout the home.
+If your special needs child has mobility problems, you will expect the added expense of buying a wheelchair or putting more handrails or installing stairlifts throughout the home.

 However, a generic query made with your child’s caregiver can help you learn of additional equipment requirements that will help you with your child’s mobility.